Last Updated on

 When SHTF you hopefully have access to backup power for the long-term, but setting up and fueling a generator can take time if it’s not ready to go.
 Keep a small generator in “ready status” for small emergencies.
 Portable generators are perfect for this and run less than $500 online.
 Keep it maintained, fueled and stored in an easily accessible area where it’s ready to go in minutes.

 3. Invest In Solar Power

 With or without an impending disaster, solar power is a great way to keep your home off the grid, or at least less dependent on it.
-Solar energy can compensate during power outages and also require less spent on generators and fuel (along with the issue with storing large amounts of gasoline).
+Solar energy (with the right solar generators) can compensate during power outages and also require less spent on generators and fuel (along with the issue with storing large amounts of gasoline).
 You don’t have to overpay by thousands to have professionals install these panels.
 They’re for sale at stores like Home Depot and are completely self-installable with a little know how (only use yours for low watt devices and you’ll be just fine — if you plan to use solar panels for heating, air conditioning and major appliances, expect to pay thousands of dollars or more).

 4. Keep An Offsite Storage

 Storage units aren’t just for an EOTW crisis.
 Even a small disaster might make your home temporarily uninhabitable or destroy some or all of your supplies.
 Lease a storage unit and fill it with a one-month supply.
 Companies like Uncle Bobs even offer vehicle storage if needed.

 5. Don’t Underestimate The Bugout Bag